 Furthermore, if done on a large enough building or at a large enough scale, green roofs can significantly reduce the ambient surrounding temperatures in the summertime.

 Looking for experts to build a green roof on your home?

 A unique advantage of a green roof is that it can serve as a natural habitat to encourage biodiversity.
-This means that the roof can provide a favourable environment that certain plants and animal species will thrive in.
-Green roofs can have a very positive effect for birds whose habitat has been affected by consistent urban development, especially those which struggle to survive at the ground level.
+This means that the roof can provide a favourable environment in which certain plants and animal species will thrive.
+Green roofs can have a very positive effect on birds whose habitat has been affected by consistent urban development, especially those which struggle to survive at the ground level.

 Especially true of global warming and our changing environmental landscape, the more diverse the ecosystem, the better chances all plants, animals and natural life have of surviving.

 A green roof is an excellent option if you live in an excessively wet climate.
 This is because it can help to catch and reduce rainwater runoff.
 Rainwater runoff is bad for the foundation of homes, as too much runoff can seep into the ground and cause erosion.
 Not only this, but too much runoff can kill the surrounding vegetation.

 Since green roofs are covered in plants, the present leaves, roots and soil allow water to be returned to the atmosphere as it evaporates rather than falling to the ground around your home.

 Due to the nature of the way a green roof needs to be built as well as the waterproofing methods involved, they have an increased level of durability that normal roofs do not.
 This means that your roof will not need to be replaced as frequently, and can help save money in the long run.
 Not only this but avoiding replacing roofing materials means less waste and thus another form of being environmentally conscious.

 Overall, green roofs can add many impressive facets to your home from purely aesthetic to positively impacting the surrounding environment.
 While the cost may at first seem daunting, the list of benefits over time tends to outweigh the expense at the outset.